I tried checking the GenAI Observability dashboard of the Observability feature in Amazon Bedrock AgentCore

 It's a useful feature when you want to observe behavior while developing and operating agents!

-Looking at the diagram in the official documentation, it was a feature like the following.
+Looking at the illustration in the official documentation, it's a feature like the following.

 It collects information from AgentCore Runtime, Memory, and Gateway, converts it to OTEL (Open Telemetry) logs, and makes it visible.

-First, metrics represent basic indicators such as call counts, latency, duration, token usage, session counts, throttling, user errors, and system error aggregations.
+First, metrics represent basic indicators such as number of calls, latency, duration, token usage, session counts, throttles, user errors, and system errors.

 Since they are provided as CloudWatch metrics, they are relatively easy to understand.
-They are useful for understanding agent performance and usage.
+They're useful for understanding agent performance and usage.

 Next, structured logs are JSON-formatted logs that capture event ingestion, long-term memory extraction, integration procedures, and various operations.
-These logs record detailed operational logs of the agent in JSON format compliant with the OpenTelemetry standard.
-They include detailed information about what decisions the agent made, what tools it used, what prompts it processed, etc., which is very useful for debugging.
+These logs record detailed operational logs of the agent in JSON format compliant with OpenTelemetry standards.
+They include detailed information about what decisions the agent made, which tools it used, and what prompts it processed, which is very helpful for debugging.

-Finally, spans and traces - traces record the complete execution path from agent invocation to response, while spans represent individual operation units within that path.
-They have a hierarchical structure, so you can visually confirm how much time each process took.
+Finally, for spans and traces, a trace records the complete execution path from agent invocation to response, while spans represent individual units of operation within it.
+The hierarchical structure allows you to visually confirm how much time was spent on which processes.

-In AgentCore Observability, sessions exist as units that bundle traces, imagining the entire conversation.
-It looks like the following:
+In AgentCore Observability, a session exists as a unit that bundles traces, representing the entire conversation.
+It looks like this:

 Dashboard Integration

 This is a built-in dashboard.
-It's a convenient feature that can be viewed from CloudWatch.
+It's a convenient feature viewable from CloudWatch.

 It's provided as a feature called GenAI Observability.

-To allow span ingestion, you need to enable Transaction Search once per account.
+To allow span capture, you need to enable transaction search once per account.

-When collecting OTEL logs in AgentCore Runtime, you need to include aws-opentelemetry-distro as a dependency.
-However, when deploying with the AgentCore starter toolkit, opentelemetry-instrument is automatically enabled and ready for visualization.
+When collecting OTEL logs with AgentCore Runtime, you need to include aws-opentelemetry-distro in your dependencies.
+However, when deploying using the AgentCore starter toolkit, opentelemetry-instrument is automatically enabled, allowing for visualization.

 Log Groups